Ralph Meeker: Not for Hire

 From 1959 to 1960, Meeker had the leading role as Army Sergeant Steve Dekker in the 39-episode television series Not for Hire.

 For Disney TV, he did Texas John Slaughter: Frank Clell's in Town (1961) with Tom Tryon.
 He also was seen in Tallahassee 7000.

 In 1961, he starred in the political story Ada with Dean Martin, and in Jack Garfein's experimental drama Something Wild, in which he portrayed a mechanic who saves a young woman (Carroll Baker) from committing suicide, but then holds her captive in his apartment.

 Meeker went back to Broadway to replace Eli Wallach in the production of Rhinoceros starring Zero Mostel.
 He was then in Something About a Soldier (1962) with Sal Mineo directed by Dore Schary; it ran 12 performances.

-In 1962, Meeker portrayed Jack Slade in the episode "The Crooked Angel" of thee drama series Going My Way, starring Gene Kelly as a Catholic priest in New York City and loosely based on 1944 film of the same name.
+In 1962, Meeker portrayed Jack Slade in the episode "The Crooked Angel" of the drama series Going My Way, starring Gene Kelly as a Catholic priest in New York City and loosely based on 1944 film of the same name.
 He was also cast in 1962 as Barney Swanton in the episode "Walk Like a King" of the Western series Empire, starring Richard Egan.
 He was also in episodes of The United States Steel Hour, and Route 66.

 In 1963, he appeared as Murray Knopf in "The Bull Roarer" on Breaking Point, starring Paul Richards and Eduard Franz.

 During the Cold War, he appeared in a 1963 U.S. Department of Defense informational film Town of the Times, which encouraged the construction of public fallout shelters.
 He was in the feature film Wall of Noise (1963) at Warners.

 Meeker guest-starred as Frank Marin in the 1964 episode "Swing for the Moon" of Channing, co-starring Jason Evers and Henry Jones.
 He was also in The Outer Limits, The Defenders, Suspense, The Doctors and the Nurses, and Kraft Suspense Theatre.

 Repertory on Broadway

-He returned to Broadway in 1964 for After The Fall by Arthur Miller, directed by Kazan and starring Jason Robards Jr. and Barbara Loden.
+He returned to Broadway in 1964 for After the Fall by Arthur Miller, directed by Kazan and starring Jason Robards Jr. and Barbara Loden.
 It ran for 208 performances.
 The play was done in repertory with But For Whom Charlie, also directed by Kazan with Meeker (and Faye Dunaway), but it was not as successful.

-In 1965 Meeker was in Mrs. Dally Had a Lover on Broadway which ran 53 performances.
+In 1965 Meeker was in Mrs. Dally Had a Lover on Broadway, which ran 53 performances.
 He guest-starred on The Long, Hot Summer, Seaway, The Green Hornet, and Tarzan.

 Meeker later appeared in the 1967 crime drama The St. Valentine's Day Massacre, in which he played gangster George "Bugs" Moran.

 Meeker was also in the 1967 war film The Dirty Dozen as Captain Stuart Kinder, a military psychologist who attempts to analyze the men.
 Meeker portrayed police officers in The Detective (1969) with Frank Sinatra and The Anderson Tapes (1970) with Sean Connery.